Southern United States: Health

-Nine Southern states have obesity rates exceeding 30% of the population, the highest in the country.
-Those states include: Mississippi, Louisiana, West Virginia, Alabama, Oklahoma, Arkansas, South Carolina, Kentucky and Texas.
-Rates for hypertension and diabetes for these states are also the highest in the nation.
+The map on the right shows that life expectancy is lower overall in most Southern states compared to the rest of the country.
+Obesity rates, hypertension, and diabetes are higher relative to the rest of the nation.

 A study reported that six Southern states have the worst incidence of sleep disturbances in the nation, attributing the disturbances to high rates of obesity and smoking.

 The South has a higher percentage of obese people and diabetics when compared to national regional averages.
 The region also has the largest number of people dying from stroke complications and the highest rates of cognitive decline.
 Life expectancy is lower and death rates are higher, when compared to national averages of other regions in the United States.
 This disparity reflects substantial divergence between the South and other regions since the middle of the 20th century.

 The East South Central Census Division of the United States (made up of Kentucky, Tennessee, Mississippi, and Alabama) had the highest rate of inpatient hospital stays in 2012.
 The other divisions, West South Central (Texas, Oklahoma, Arkansas and Louisiana) and South Atlantic (West Virginia, Delaware, Maryland, Virginia, North Carolina, South Carolina, Georgia and Florida) ranked seventh and fifth.
 The South had a significantly higher rate of hospital discharges in 2005 than other regions of the United States, but the rate had declined to be closer to the overall national rate by 2011.

 For cancer causes, the South, particularly an axis from West Virginia through Texas, leads the nation in adult obesity, adult smoking, low exercise, low fruit consumption, low vegetable consumption, all known cancer risk factors, which matches a similar high risk axis in "All Cancers Combined, Death Rates by State, 2011" from the Centers for Disease Control and Prevention.

-The South is home to some of the nation's largest academic health systems, including the Johns Hopkins Hospital, Duke University Health, University of Florida Health, UNC Medical Center, University of Miami Health, UT Health Science Center at Houston, Emory Healthcare and University of South Florida Health among others.
+The South is home to some of the nation's largest academic health systems, including the Johns Hopkins Hospital, Duke University Health, University of Florida Health, UNC Medical Center, University of Miami Health, UT Health Science Center at Houston, Emory Healthcare, University of South Florida Health, and others.